2024 Nagoya University International Summer Program Report

 Promoting International Medical Education

-The program successfully cultivated global perspectives and intercultural understanding among participants, providing a foundation for future contributions to international medical practice.
-As globalization accelerates, such international exchange initiatives are vital in advancing medical education.
-Participants are expected to leverage this experience to actively address challenges and make meaningful contributions both domestically and internationally.
+The program successfully cultivated global perspectives and intercultural understanding among participants, laying a strong foundation for future contributions to international medical practice.
+As globalization continues to reshape healthcare, such international exchange initiatives play a vital role in advancing medical education and fostering cross-border collaboration.

-Nagoya University School of Medicine remains committed to implementing similar international programs to develop future leaders in global healthcare.
-By fostering practical medical skills, broad perspectives, and cultural understanding, the university aims to nurture physicians capable of advancing international cooperation and innovation in medicine.
-We extend our heartfelt gratitude to the many faculty members and stakeholders who supported this program and humbly request your continued support in the future.
+Nagoya University School of Medicine remains committed to implementing similar international programs to nurture the next generation of global healthcare leaders.
+By cultivating practical medical skills, broad perspectives, and deep cultural understanding, the university strives to produce physicians equipped to advance innovation and international cooperation in medicine.
+We extend our heartfelt gratitude to the many faculty members and stakeholders who supported this program, and we sincerely request your continued support in the years to come.

 Special Guests